Leonardo’s Death

 Leonardo’s Notebooks

-Most of what is known about Leonardo today comes from his own notebooks, called codices.
-Francesco Melzi preserved them in his villa near Vaprio d'Adda in Milan.
-Modern estimates suggest that there could have been up to 20,000 pages, some bound, some individual sheets.
-Melzi began organizing the vast collection of notes and adding his own annotations.
-After his death, the collection scattered across Europe.
-In the 19th century, efforts began to reunite them.
-Today, the codices are housed in museums in Madrid, London, Paris, Turin, Milan, and Rome.
-Another is in the possession of entrepreneur Bill Gates (Codex Leicester).
+Most of what is known about Leonardo today comes from Leonardo himself, that is, from his notebooks, called Codices.
+Francesco Melzi kept them in his villa near Vaprio d’Adda in Milan.
+According to modern estimates they may have comprised up to 20,000 pages, some bound, some in single sheets.
+Melzi began to organize the enormous quantity of notes and to add his own annotations.
+After his death the collection became scattered across Europe.
+In the 19th century efforts began to bring it back together.
+Today the Codices are held in the museums of Madrid, London, Paris, Turin, Milan, and Rome.
+Another is in the private possession of entrepreneur Bill Gates (Codex Leicester).

 Leonardo’s Paintings

-From the travel report of Antonio de Beatis, it is evident that some of Leonardo's paintings remained in his possession.
-These include "La Belle Ferronnière," "Annunciation," "Mona Lisa," and "St. John the Baptist."
-After Leonardo's death, his paintings were likely in the possession of his student Salai.
-Salai died in 1524 after an unspecified conflict.
-His wife Blanca de Anono and his sisters Angelina and Laurentiola disputed his estate afterward.
-A notarial document shows that the estate primarily consisted of paintings.
+After Leonardo’s death his paintings were probably in the possession of his pupil Salai.
+Salai died already in 1524 in a dispute of unknown circumstances.
+Subsequently his wife Blanca de Anono and his sisters Angelina and Laurentiola fought over his estate.
+A notarial deed shows that this estate consisted mainly of paintings.

-1 painting, called Holy Anna, 100 scudi [Virgin and Child with Saint Anne?]
+1 painting called Saint Anne, 100 scudi [The Virgin and Child with Saint Anne?]

-1 painting, woman slightly turned back, called La Joconde, 100 scudi [Mona Lisa?]
+1 painting, woman turned back, called La Joconda, 100 scudi [Mona Lisa?]

-1 large painting with a St. John the Baptist, 80 scudi [Bacchus?]
+1 large painting with a Saint John the Baptist, 80 scudi [Bacchus?]

-1 painting with a semi-naked woman, 25 scudi [Monna Vanna?]
+1 painting with a half-nude woman, 25 scudi [Monna Vanna?]

-1 small painting with a young St. John, 25 scudi [St. John the Baptist?]
+1 small painting with a young John, 25 scudi [Saint John the Baptist?]

 1 painting with a Christ as God the Father, 25 scudi